-Performance Target Target Metric Type Target Value Target Period Target Start Year Distracted Driving Fatalities-2020 Numeric 66 5 Year 2017
+Performance Target Target Metric Type Target Value Target Period Target Start Year Distracted Driving Fatalities-2022 Numeric 61.2 5 Year 2018

-The trend analysis suggests increase in this category in 2021.
-The 5-year average target proposed for this measure is based on the linear trend line from 2015 to 2019.
+The trend analysis suggests increase in this category in 2022.
+The 5-year average target proposed for this measure is based on aligning with the goal of a 2% annual reduction established in the SHSP, reducing fatalities from the period 2016 to 2020.